jenpetsmit/eutilities/eutils/elink.md

 #### datetype

-  * Type of date used to limit a link operation.
+  * **Type of date**.
+Used to limit a link operation.
 The allowed values vary between Entrez databases, but common values are:
     *  dateype=mdat - modification date
     *  dateype=pdat - publication date
     *  dateype=edat - Entrez date